fionazheng2018/data_analysis/Olympic_medal_rate_prediction/Olympic_medal_rate_prediction.md

     Populating the interactive namespace from numpy and matplotlib

-### This project is to predicate countries’ medal rate by consolidating historical events data over 120 years and countries’ economic and demographic data
+### This project is to predict countries’ medal rate by consolidating historical events data over 120 years and countries’ economic and demographic data

  Import and clean GDP data（  http://www.ggdc.net/maddison/historical_statistics/horizontal-file_02-2010.xls     ）